microsoft/sarif-tutorials/docs/1-Introduction.md

 Here's a simple example to give you the flavor of SARIF.

-ESLint is a linter for ECMAScript (a.k.a JavaScript) that accepts "formatter" plugins so it can produce output in a variety of formats.
+ESLint is a linter for ECMAScript (a.k.a.
+JavaScript) that accepts "formatter" plugins so it can produce output in a variety of formats.
 The [ESLint SARIF formatter](https://www.npmjs.com/package/eslint.formatter.sarif) plugin produces the SARIF format.